AnthonyCxx/Notes-and-Writeups/C/Data Types/Unions.md

 # Unions in C
 Unions are a data structure that allows multiple variables to share the same space in memory (unlike a struct, in which the variables are independent of each other).
 The size of a union is always the size of the largest data member of the union.
 Unions are useful for saving memory by preventing the existance of extraneous variables that a struct would otherwise maintain.
+[Codeforwin](https://codeforwin.org/) has a really good example of real-world applications of unions in a blog post of his:
+[_Unions in C programming language, need and use_](https://codeforwin.org/2018/06/unions-in-c-programming-language-need-and-use.html).
+In his post, he talks about how an [embedded system](https://en.wikipedia.org/wiki/Embedded_system) can use unions to store color codes _without_ having to maintain the variables for each color system at once.

 ## Declaring a Union in C